viamrobotics/docs/docs/components/gantry/_index.md

 ### MoveToPosition

-Move the axes of the gantry to the desired positions (mm) at the requested speeds.
+Move the axes of the gantry to the desired positions (mm) at the requested speeds (mm/sec).

 {{< tabs >}}
 {{% tab name="Python" %}}